isomerpages/moe-evergreenpri/_co-curricular-programme/Visual & Performing Arts/Malay Dance.md

 |---	|---	|
 | Teacher I/C:  	| Mdm Mujtahidah 	|
 | Teacher Members:  	| • Mdm Zawiah<br>• Mdm Fatimah<br>• Mdm Zulaina 	|

+**_\*Click [here](https://docs.google.com/document/d/19yQQeYbcNUBPsW_j2nrgEeGdv8sUMdf_e79um_QsFDM/edit) to access the CCA Schedule for the Year 2022_**

+Malay Dance in Evergreen Primary School aims to develop student’s interest for the traditional art form of the Malay Cultural Dance.
+Students learn the fundamental dance movements of the different dance genres mainly Asli, Inang, Joget, Masri and Zapin.
+Training sessions will begin with the basic dance techniques and gradually progressing to advance choreography.

+Through learning the dance moves, the students acquire skills such as flexibility, poise, balance and coordination.
+Dancers develop resilience, self – discipline as well as appreciation for culture and the performing arts.

+Our dancers have been given opportunities to showcase their talents during various school events and celebrations as well as at community events.
+We are also regular participants of the Singapore Youth Festivals.
+By taking part in these events, students will also develop self-confidence as they perform on stage and learn to work together as a team.

+We hope to provide an enriching learning experience for our students